-All committees except as otherwise provided by law, Article 4 of the Town Charter or by vote of Town Meeting shall be appointed by the Board of Selectmen within thirty days after the passage of the vote creating the committee.
+All committees except as otherwise provided by law, Article 4 of the Town Charter or by vote of Town Meeting shall be appointed by the Select Board within thirty days after the passage of the vote creating the committee.

 SECTION 2.
 Organization